Aspenglen Campground is located near the Fall River Entrance in Colorado's awe-inspiring Rocky Mountain National Park.

 Driving along the historic Old Fall River Road is like motoring through an earlier era.
 Constructed in 1920, this steep, one-way, uphill, gravel road punctuated by switchbacks, quietly leads travelers from Horseshoe Park through the park's wilderness to Fall River Pass, 11,796' above sea level.

 Several visitor centers are within the park, offering ranger-led activities, education and history about the park and seasonal nighttime programs.

 Aspenglen contains several drive-to family sites for tents and RVs.
 A few sites are more secluded, walk-to tent sites.
 Each campsite is equipped with a picnic table, fire ring with grate and tent pad.
 Roads and parking spurs are paved.
 Flush toilets and drinking water are provided.
 Generator hours are from 7:30 to 10:00 am and 4:00 to 8:30 pm and are only allowed in loop C.

 A pleasant mix of Douglas fir, Lodgepole pine, Ponderosa pine and the occasional Engelmann spruce, forests the campground, offering equal amounts of sun and shade.
 Grasses, shrubs and seasonal wildflowers fill the open meadows.

 Wildlife is plentiful in the park: mule deer and the majestic Rocky Mountain elk are the most commonly spotted, although black bear, coyote, bighorn sheep and moose inhabit the region as well.

-The town of Estes Park lies just outside the park's main west entrances, and is a short drive from Aspenglen Campground.
+The town of Estes Park lies just outside the park's main east entrances, and is a short drive from Aspenglen Campground.
 Dining, shopping, rafting, fly fishing, horseback riding, and golfing opportunities await.
 Lake Estes offers boating, sailboarding and fishing.